 Partial-Pay Installment Agreement

-If your facts and circumstances are appropriate, the IRS may agree to an installment agreement that will pay only a portion of the full amount of your IRS tax debt, penalties and interest.
+Partial-Pay Installment Agreement is a tax repayment option that allows taxpayers to pay off their tax debts in monthly installments over time.
+The payments are designed to be affordable and take into account the taxpayer’s financial situation.
+If you makes all payments on time, any remaining balance may be forgiven after the agreement ends. your facts and circumstances are appropriate, the IRS may agree to an installment agreement that will pay only a portion of the full amount of your IRS tax debt, penalties and interest.

 Additional IRS Programs